marcoboncoraglio/jsPong/README.md

+# My very first web project (still here for purely because of nostalgia)

-# My attempt at learning the basics of Javascript and Html Canvas
+### My attempt at learning the basics of Javascript and Html Canvas

 My goal is to have a rudimental, functioning Pong Game